 Alternate Job Titles: Cardiology Director, Director of Cardiology

-The annual salary for someone with the job title Cardiology Director may vary depending on a number of factors including industry, company size, location, years of experience and level of education.
+How much does a Cardiology Director make?
+The median annual Cardiology Director salary is $142,539, as of September 06, 2017, with a range usually between $121,885-$169,995, however this can vary widely depending on a variety of factors.
 Our team of Certified Compensation Professionals has analyzed survey data collected from thousands of HR departments at companies of all sizes and industries to present this range of annual salaries for people with the job title Cardiology Director in the United States.

 This chart describes the expected percentage of people who perform the job of Cardiology Director in the United States that make less than that annual salary.
-For example the median expected annual pay for a typical Cardiology Director in the United States is $127,428 so 50% of the people who perform the job of Accountant I in the United Sates are expected to make less than $127,428.
+For example the median expected annual pay for a typical Cardiology Director in the United States is $142,539, so 50% of the people who perform the job of Cardiology Director in the United States are expected to make less than $142,539.

 Source: HR Reported data as of September 06, 2017